Ode Rancho

 No analysis available

-I looked for explicit salt-water pool wording such as saltwater pool, salt pool, or saline pool.
-The building clearly has a pool, but the remarks do not identify it as salt water.
+I searched for salt-water pool wording such as saltwater pool, salt pool, or saline pool.
+The building is repeatedly described as having a swimming pool, but none of the remarks identify it as salt water.

 At least one public remark explicitly states 'in-unit washer/dryer' and the CURRENT MLS shows 1/15 listings include WASHER/DRYER in inclusions, supporting that some units have in-unit laundry.
 This appears in a single listing (1/15), while most other listings reference shared facilities, so the building offers in-unit laundry for at least some units.

-I searched the listings for explicit paid-laundry wording such as coin laundry, coin-op, card-operated machines, quarters, or a laundry fee.
-The remarks mention community laundry and on-site laundry, but nothing indicates that it requires payment.
+I looked specifically for paid-laundry wording such as coin laundry, coin-op, card-operated machines, quarters, or a laundry fee.
+The remarks mention community laundry but never say it requires payment, so this remains unconfirmed and is treated as not evidenced.

-The public remarks consistently confirm floor-by-floor community laundry access.
-I looked specifically for wording like laundry on each floor, laundry room on every floor, or floor-by-floor laundry, and found explicit matches multiple times.
+The listings consistently confirm community laundry on every floor.
+I searched for floor-by-floor laundry wording such as laundry on each floor, laundry room on every floor, and similar phrasing, and found direct matches in multiple remarks.

 No analysis available

-I searched for deeded-parking language such as "deeded parking," "owned stall," or "parking included in deed."
-The listings only describe assigned/secured/covered stalls, which is not enough to confirm that the parking is deeded.
+I searched for deeded-parking language like "deeded parking," "owned stall," or "parking included in deed."
+The listings repeatedly mention secure, covered, oversized, and remote-access parking, but never indicate that the stall is deeded.

 No analysis available